 If you've never used beard balm on your beard before, don't fret!

-Beard balms are thicker than beard oils, meaning they’re better at protecting your skin from drying out—especially if you have coarse facial hair or live in a cold climate.
+Beard balms are thicker than beard oils, meaning they’re better at protecting your skin and facial hair from drying out—especially if you have coarse facial hair or live in a cold climate.

 A balm usually contains beeswax also helps you look sharp by keeping stray hairs in place.